 Two ferrite cores are necessary:

-For 10 rounds on a FT-82-61 19cm of wire are needed.
-Including a few spare centimeters, I prepared 5 x 25cm of magnet wire (don’t use blank wire) with 1mm diameter.
+For 10 rounds on an FT-82-61 19cm of wire are needed.
+Including a few spare centimeters, I prepared 5 x 25cm of magnet wire (don’t use blank wire) with a 1mm diameter.

 Since we are dealing with HF, a metal film resistor (100Ω) should be used across Port 2 and Port 3.
 Metal film resistors have better HF performances than standard carbon film resistors.